jeremiah-shaulov/deno_php_world/private/simple_streams/README.md

 ```ts
 cancel(reason?: any): Promise<void>;
 ```
-Tells to discard further data in the stream.
+Interrupt current reading operation (reject the promise that `reader.read()` returned, if any), and tell to discard further data in the stream.
-This leads to calling `source.cancel(reason)` that must implement the actual behavior.
+This leads to calling `source.cancel(reason)`, even if current `source.read()` didn't finish.
+`source.cancel()` must implement the actual behavior on how to discard further data, and finalize the source, as no more callbacks will be called.

-In contrast to `ReadableStream.cancel()`, this method works even if the stream is locked, cancelling current read operation.
+In contrast to `ReadableStream.cancel()`, this method works even if the stream is locked.

 - **[Symbol.asyncIterator], values**